Lassie (1954 TV series): Later series

-In 1973, ABC created an animated Saturday-morning animated program called Lassie's Rescue Rangers produced by Filmation.
+In 1973, ABC created an animated Saturday-morning program called Lassie's Rescue Rangers produced by Filmation.

 In 1989, what was essentially a sequel series, The New Lassie – featuring Jon Provost as Steve McCullough – aired in first-run syndication.
 In its seventh episode ("Roots"), June Lockhart reprised her Ruth Martin role when Steve McCullough is revealed to be the adult Timmy Martin.
 It is revealed that Timmy was never properly adopted by the Martins and consequently was forced to remain in the U.S. when Ruth and Paul emigrated to Australia.
 Timmy was then subsequently adopted by the McCullough family and began going by his middle name Steven.
 In 1992, Tommy Rettig made a guest appearance in the final episode, "The Computer Study".
 This would be his last television appearance prior to his death in 1996.

 In 1997, a modified remake – also called Lassie – debuted, airing in the U.S. on the then new Animal Planet cable network.
 This show (which was filmed in Canada and set in Vermont) also revolved around a boy named Timmy and his dog, though differences in setting and character circumstances precluded it from being an exact remake of the original series.

+From 2014–2020, an animated series called Lassie or The New Adventures of Lassie was aired.
+Lassie lives with the Parker family, 10-year-old red-headed Zoe and her family, Ranger Graham Parker and Dr. Sarah Parker (a veterinarian), in the Grand Mountain National Park.
+Her best friend is Harvey Smith, whose mother Beth works in the park visitor center.
+Harvey's late father was a mountain climber.
+The children's antagonist is a snooty rich girl named Samantha Humphrey.
+Two seasons were done, the first with traditional drawn animation and the second season with computer-generated animation.